 What Foreign Nationals need to know about buying in Palm Springs

-- Refer you to information regarding property taxes and other particulars associated with owning in the US. *
+- We will recommend experts to help you navigate US property taxes and other particulars associated with owning US property.

 “Ask what forms should be used,” said Ingram suggesting one way to determine whether an accountant or other tax advisor has hands-on practical experience filing US returns.
 Ingram is not a chartered accountant, but graduated from the University of British Columbia’s Urban Land Economics program and claims 43 years experience with tax, real estate and immigration issues, much of it in the public eye through the media, his books and the Internet.
 He stresses the importance of settling on a tax advisor early on, but does not believe that the choice of state or property should be based on tax laws since filing rules change each year for federal, state and provincial tax.
 Whether considering a snowbird vacation condo or accepting a job transfer to the States, cross-border buyers typically seek out professional advice for the actual purchase and move, but ignore tax and estate planning until tax time or a crisis.
 That after-the-fact approach removes the opportunity for overall estate planning and tax minimization.

 Ingram offers these tips and suggestions for Canadian considering US real estate ownership:

 - If you rent out your US real estate, then the rental income must be reported on a federal and any state return required.
 Some states, like California, require state income tax.
 Others, like Nevada, do not.
 Failure to file may carry penalties as much as 30 percent of the gross income, with no expenses or deductions allowed.
 In the US, tax schedules are used to calculate depreciation, an allowable expense on income properties.
 On Canadian returns, the capital cost allowance schedule covers depreciation.

 - Marital status and who owns the US property is important, too.
 If both spouses are on title, then both must file federal and state returns.